setner111/Disciplined-AI-Software-Development/AI-PREFERENCES.md

 - Design with cross-platform considerations and real-world deployment constraints in mind, not just development environment convenience.
 - When sharing code, you should always contain the code to its own artifact with clear path labeling.
 - Files should never exceed 150 lines, if it were to exceed, the file must be split into 2 or 3 clearly separated concerned files that fit into the minimal and modular architecture.
-- When dealing with edge-cases, provide information about the edge-case and make a suggestion that helps guide the next steps, retain from introducing the edge-case code until a plan is devised mutually.
+- When dealing with edge-cases, provide information about the edge-case and make a suggestion that helps guide the next steps, refrain from introducing the edge-case code until a plan is devised mutually.
 - Utilize the existing configurations, follow project architecture deterministically, surgical modification, minimal targeted implementations.
 - Reuse any functions already defined, do not create redundant code.
 - Ensure naming conventions are retained for existing code.